ELUVEITIE - Everything Remains (As It Never Was) (2010)

 around the time in the discography when it starts getting much harder to

 trace where the melodies originated.
-I don't know if Chigrel learned
+I don't know if Chrigel learned

 how to compose tunes that sound like traditional folk tunes but